amitsaha/amitsaha.github.io/content/python-zipkin.rst

                                      Start Root Span                        Start a nested span
    External Request -> Demo HTTP app       --->          Service 1 HTTP app        --->          Process

+The span that is started from the ``service1`` is designated as a child of the ``root span`` which was started from the ``demo`` application.
+In the context of Python, we can think of a span as a context manager and one context manager living within another context manager.